A disabled girl on the streets of Addis taught me the revolutionary power of neighbor love.

 It wouldn’t always be easy.
 It hasn’t for us.
 Mistakes and hard times are inevitable.
 But our neighbors would suffer a little less, and our lives would be mutually enriched by the sharing of our love – our time, attention, relationships, resources, and much beyond as equal and beloved people.

 We might even find that our lives are saved and healed in ways we could never imagine before.
 Jesus said, “Whatever you do for the least of these, you do for me” (Matthew 25:31-46).
 Bonhoeffer said it like this: “Jesus Christ, God himself, speaks to us from every human being.”
-Neighbor-love is Christ-love, and Christ-love is neighbor-love.
+Neighbor love is Christ love, and Christ love is neighbor love.
 They are windows and ways to one another.
-That has been my experience, and it has been saving.
+That has been my experience, and it has been healing.

-Together, we can discover the gifts of sacred friendship, new learning, and practical service with and for our neighbors.
+Together, we can discover the gifts of sacred presence, transformative learning, and practical service with and for our neighbors.
 Together, we can discover that every person is precious, even the ones that are most despised and rejected by society.
-Together, our love can overwhelm the numbing sorrow of poverty and bring good news to our city.
+Together, our love can overwhelm the numbing sorrow of poverty and bring good news to our socities.

-I’ve seen it for myself: neighbor-love is a revolutionary idea that can save our world.
+I’ve seen it for myself with Wude and her family: neighbor love is a revolutionary ethic that can heal our world.

-What is a small step that you can take today to become an ambassador of neighbor-love?
+What is a small step that you can take today to embody neighbor love in your own life?

 Step out.